braydonf/nostr-key-change/specification.md

 * A `p` tag MUST BE included and be the hex encoded public keys for the recovery keys.
 * If `threshold` tag is NOT included, the threshold should default to `1`.
-* The `recovery-key-setup` MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
+* The `recovery-key-setup` MUST BE included, it's otherwise ignored, however can help prevent making this event by chance or accident.
-* The content MAY include with a comment, most clients can ignore this field.
+* The content MAY INCLUDE with a comment, most clients can ignore this field.
-* Relays MAY store multiple events from a pubkey of this kind.
+* Relays MAY STORE multiple events from a pubkey of this kind.
-* Clients MUST only consider one to be valid.
-If multiple exist, a user interface SHOULD provide a means to pick one.
-There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 (OpenTimestamps Attestations for Events) timestamps associated with the event.
+* Clients MUST ONLY consider one to be valid.
+If multiple exist, a user interface SHOULD PROVIDE a means to pick one.
+There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.

 ## Recovery Keys Attestation Event

 This is an event that is non-replaceable.
 This is a means to select a valid and verified Recovery Keys Setup Event for another pubkey.
 The attestation can be either private or public.
 By making a public attestation, others in the network can see that you're able to verify the recovery keys for a profile; this can help built a robust fault-tolerant social graph.
-The default option SHOULD be private.
+The default option SHOULD BE private.
 The primary purpose for this event is for clients to be able to verify the recovery keys for a Key Migration and Revocation event (see below).

 ```js
 {